 Beginner Level Steps, Turns, and Arm Movements (Faldeos)

 CLOTHING - Students should dance in comfortable clothes.
-Dancers wear tight stretchy clothing so that they can clearly see the lines and shapes their bodies make and protect their muscles from injuries!
+Dancers wear leotard and tights or stretchy clothing so that they can clearly see the lines and shapes their bodies make and protect their muscles from injuries!

 Hair should be in a bun so it is not a distraction.